plantster01/citypulse/README.md

 - Trend detection over time
 - More transparent reliability notes for sample sizes
 - Expansion to more cities with open 311-style datasets

-## Founder

-Founded by Aarin Mugundu.

-## License

-This project is intended as a public civic technology prototype.
-Add a license before using or redistributing the code in another project.